Let's Introduce Democracy to the Supreme Court

 • Disperse power by enlarging the court to 28 elected Justices.

 • Each President would have (1) 4 year pick to be confirmed by 60% of the House of Representatives, not the Senate.
 That pick will in effect, be a Centrist tie-breaker.
 Outliers on the left and right wouldn’t be able to achieve 60% approval.

-• (4) groups of 7 Justices selected by STV for 8 year terms.
+• (4) groups of 7 Justices selected by for 8 year terms.
 Every 14.3% demographic in 4 districts have a voice on the court.

 • Maximum of two terms (16 years).